 Initial Set-up

-Create a new view in the Request module for “HR Requests” with a filter for Active=YES and Request Type= HR Support Request and save it as a Public view.
+Create a new view in the Request module for “HR Requests” with a filter for Active=YES and Request Type= HR Support Request and save it as a Public view. (done with imported tenant)

 Create a functional (assignment) group for “Payroll” and add yourself (Jennifer.falconmf) and John.Grynberghr to that group

-Modify the “Request eLetter for passport application” offering to specify Service=Employee and Service Desk group=Human Resources as default values to show auto-assignment.
+Modify the “Request eLetter for passport application” offering to specify Service=Employee and Service Desk group=Human Resources as default values to show auto-assignment. (done with imported tenant)

-Modify the “Have question with payroll?” offering to default Service=Payroll and Service Desk group=Payroll.
+Modify the “Have question with payroll?” offering to default Service=Payroll and Service Desk group=Payroll. (done with imported tenant)

-Modify the Check leave eligibility offering to have default values of Service=Employee and Service Desk group = Human Resources Group
+Modify the Check leave eligibility offering to have default values of Service=Employee and Service Desk group = Human Resources Group (done with imported tenant)

 Create a request for offering “Have question with payroll?”